-Please make sure you get in touch with us as soon as you fall pregnant so that we can give you details on all the programs and services available to you as a member, including:
+It’s important that you contact us as soon as you become pregnant so that we can give you information on the pregnancy and birthing aspects of your cover and about programs or services that are available to you as an OVHC member.
+This includes:

-• Finding a contracted private hospital close to you
+• Finding an agreement private hospital closest to you.

-• Enrolling you in a pregnancy program that provides information on pregnancy, birth, and mother and baby health.
+• Providing access to a pregnancy program that gives information on pregnancy, birth, and mother and baby health*.
+Members with OVHC Base Hospital cover are not eligible.

 As an expectant or new parent, you can face a range of challenges – physical, mental, and social – during pregnancy and on the journey to parenthood.
 While support and information are available in the wider community, it can often be overwhelming working out which source of information is best for you and your family.

-*Refer to your level of health cover for eligibility, service limits, benefits, and any applicable waiting periods. ^FREE means $0 out-of-pocket costs for eligible members.
-OVHC Base Hospital members are not eligible.
-Non-eligible members can access these services but will have to pay the fee and can’t make a claim.
+*Refer to your level of health cover for eligibility, service limits, benefits, and any applicable waiting periods.
+Base Hospital members are not eligible for the maternity program.

 Inpatient pregnancy is a restricted service for both OVHC Base Hospital and OVHC Mid Hospital and Medical and has a $500 excess.